Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 ## Intervals Intersection (medium)
 https://leetcode.com/problems/interval-list-intersections/

 > Given two lists of intervals, find the <b>intersection of these two lists</b>.
-Each list consists of <b>disjoint intervals sorted on their start time</b>.
+Each list consists of <b>disjoint intervals sorted on their `startTime`</b>.

 This problem follows the <b>Merge Intervals</b> pattern.
-As we have discussed under <b>Insert Interval</b>, there are five overlapping possibilities between two intervals ‘a’ and ‘b’.
-A close observation will tell us that whenever the two intervals overlap, one of the interval’s start time lies within the other interval.
+As we have discussed under <b>Insert Interval</b>, there are five overlapping possibilities between two intervals`a` and `b`.
+A close observation will tell us that whenever the two intervals overlap, one of the interval’s `startTime` lies within the other interval.
 This rule can help us identify if any two intervals overlap or not.

 ![](./images/mergeintervals.png)